45 Truly Fun Things To Do In California

 Here are some good tours that go to Yosemite:

-For more adventure opportunities, you may want to go to the nearby Mammoth Lakes, which is equally great in the winter, when you can practice ski and other winter sports, and in the summer, for hiking, kayaking and more.
+For more adventure opportunities, you may want to go to the nearby Mammoth Lakes, which is equally great in the winter, when you can practice skiing and other winter sports, and in the summer, for hiking, kayaking, and more.

 Lassen Volcanic National Park

-A great view in Lassen Volcanic National Park
+A great view from Lassen Volcanic National Park

 Explore Lassen Volcanic National Park